As a consumer comparing internet service providers, it isn’t always easy to distinguish what are facts and what is just marketing.

-To help you do that, we set out to find the most objective way to authoritatively answer the question of: “Which internet provider offers the fastest speeds in the US?”
+To help you do that, we set out to find the most objective way to authoritatively answer the question: “Which internet provider offers the fastest speeds in the US?”
 On this page, you see those results.

-The speeds below look at the 90th percentile speeds as these represent the fastest speeds a provider offers.
-For average speeds, see the table below.
+The speeds below look at the 90th percentile, representing the fastest speeds a provider offers.
+For average rates, see the table below.

 Rank | Provider | July Speed | 12mo Avg.
 Speed | 12mo 90th Percentile Avg | No. of speed tests |